← Back to projects

 Personal Project • March 2026

-Python RAG LLMs DeepEval LM Studio Vector Search ChromaDB
+Python RAG LLMs DeepEval LMFlow LM Studio Vector Search ChromaDB

 RAG systems are easy to build and hard to trust.
 You can assemble a retriever, a vector store, and a chat model in an afternoon — but without a principled way to measure retrieval quality, faithfulness, and answer relevancy, every configuration change is a guess.
 This project is the measurement layer: a fully local RAG pipeline with a rigorous evaluation suite built on DeepEval, designed around iterative A/B comparison against a fixed benchmark.